-We provide a wide range of advisory and consulting services to developers, lenders, owners, real estate investment trusts, high-net-worth individuals, pension fund advisors, and other institutions.
-Our advisory services include opinions of value, operating and financial performance benchmarking analysis, specific asset buy-sell strategies, market and submarket analysis and ranking, portfolio strategies by property type, market strategy, development and redevelopment feasibility studies, and other services.
+We provide advisory and consulting services designed to assist clients in forming their investment strategy and making transaction decisions.
+Our advisory and consulting services include opinions of value, operating and financial performance benchmarking analysis, specific asset buy-sell strategies, market and submarket analysis and ranking, portfolio strategies by property type, market strategy, development and redevelopment feasibility studies, and other services.
+We also provide leasing services for tenants and/or landlords in connection with commercial real estate leases.

-Competitive Strengths
+Our Competitive Strengths